abarker/camel-snake-pep8/README.rst

        return camelArg

-If the change of the parameter ``camelArg`` to ``camel_arg`` is accepted (despite the warning) the new function will return 444 instead of the previous value 555.
+If the change of the parameter ``camelArg`` to ``camel_arg`` is accepted (despite the warning that will be issued) the new function will return 444 instead of the previous value 555.
 The camel-snake-pep8 program will issue a warning since the new name previously existed in the module before any changes were made (i.e, before any changes by the current run of the program).

 Another type of name collision is when the renaming itself causes two distinct names like ``myVar`` and ``myVAR`` to map to a common new name ``my_var``.
-In this case, a warning is given if a name change that was already accepted (on the current run of the program) mapped a different name to that same new name.
+In this case, a warning is given if a name change that was accepted (on the current run of the program) already mapped a different name to that same new name.

-Warnings are issued for possible situations which may lead to a collision -- or may not, since scoping is not taken into account.
+Warnings are issued for possible situations which may lead to a collision -- or may not, since scoping is not taken into account in the analysis.
 The default query reply, such as when the user just hits "enter" each time, is to accept the change when no warning is given and reject the change when a warning is given.
 Many of the changes with warnings will actually be safe, but before accepting one the displayed diffs for the change (and possibly the files themselves) should be carefully inspected to be sure.
-As an alternative, a different name entirely can be tried by hitting ``c`` in respose to the query.
+As an alternative, a different name entirely can be tried by hitting ``c`` in response to the query.

 After all the changes are made the program does an analysis looking for potential problems, and warnings are issued for any that are found.
-No scoping is taken into account so most of these warnings are probably false alarms.
+No scoping is taken into account so many of these warnings are probably false alarms.
 To be cautious, though, the warnings should still be checked to see what is causing them.